axkoro/CharComboViewer/README.md

 https://github.com/user-attachments/assets/ef35828c-8b3f-4c8a-b341-738d01fc058e

 ## Running the Application
 If you are not a developer or don't have Xcode, you can download the latest pre-built version of the application from the [releases page](https://github.com/axkoro/CharComboViewer/releases).

 ### How to Run the Downloaded App

-Because this app is not officially registered with Apple, your Mac will show a security warning the first time you try to open it.
+Because this app is not signed with an Apple Developer ID (which would cost me $99/year), macOS will block it from opening by default to protect your system.

 **To run the app, you only need to do this once:**

-1. Find the `CharComboViewer.app` file (e.g., in your Downloads folder).
+1. Try to open `CharComboViewer.app` (e.g., from your Downloads folder) by double-clicking it.
-2.  **Right-click** (or Control-click) the app icon.
+2. macOS will show a warning that the app cannot be opened.
+3. Open **System Settings** > **Privacy & Security**.
+4. Scroll down to the **Security** section.
+5. You'll see a message about CharComboViewer being blocked.
+Click **"Open Anyway"**.
-3. Select **"Open"** from the menu that appears.
+6. Confirm by clicking **"Open"** in the dialog that appears.
-4. A new dialog will pop up.
-This time, it will have an "Open" button.
-Click it.

 After you do this once, you can launch the app normally from then on.